eternalxlks/2D-Fortnite/README.md

-# 2D-Fortnite
+# 2D-Fighter
-Pretty Much 2D Fortnite
+Pretty Much a 2D survival game
 # How To Play/Controls
 Player: Move with arrow keys (Left and Right).
 Shooting: Press Space to shoot bullets.